Series of blasts heard in Kyiv - Reuters witnesses | Law-Order

 A series of blasts were heard in the Ukrainian capital, Kyiv, on Monday morning, according to Reuters witnesses in the city, while regional authorities in northern, eastern and central Ukraine also reported missile strikes.

 Russia has stepped up missile attacks on Ukraine in recent weeks after blaming Kyiv for the explosion which damaged the Crimea bridge.
-Smoke could be seen rising above Kyiv after about 10 explosions, witnesses said.
+Smoke could be seen rising above Kyiv after more than 10 explosions, witnesses said, and electric power as well as mobile phone networks went down in parts of the city.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)